Néstor Garza

-Néstor Gabriel Garza (born 24 November 1976) is a Mexican professional boxer in the Light Welterweight division.
-He is a former Mexican National, WBO NABO, and the WBA World Super Bantamweight Champion.
+Néstor Gabriel Garza (born 24 November 1976) is a Mexican former professional boxer and the former WBA super bantamweight champion.

 Professional career

 In 1996 he won the Mexican National Championship by beating Jorge Munoz in Reynosa, Tamaulipas.
 In December 1997, he upset Cruz Carbajal to win the WBO NABO Super Bantamweight title.

 WBA Super Bantamweight Championship

-On December 12, 1998 Estrada won the WBA Super Bantamweight title by beating fellow Mexican Enrique Sánchez over twelve rounds in Indio, California.
+On December 12, 1998 Estrada won the WBA Super Bantamweight title by beating Enrique Sánchez over twelve rounds in Indio, California.
+He would defend the title twice before losing it to American challenger Clarence Adams.